-- Core – $39 per month base price plus $6 a month per person
+- Simple – $40 per month base price plus $6 a month per person

-- Complete – $39 per month base price plus $12 a month per person
+- Plus – $80 per month base price plus $12 a month per person

 The most convenient payment tier for your restaurant will depend on the features you’d like access to.
 You’ll have to pay a fee per employee regardless of the tier you choose.

-A good place to start is with the first tier, Core, at $39 a month.
-Core comes with access to full-service payroll, full health benefits administration, accounting, and time tracking, as well as employee self-service.
+A good place to start is with the first tier, Simple, at $40 a month.
+Simple comes with access to full-service payroll in one state, along with health benefits administration, accounting, time tracking, and employee self-service.

 Once you’re in need of more features, you can always level up.